Lemniscate-2525/30_Days_of_ML/Day08_Insurance_Expense_Prediction_GB/README.md

 Insurance companies must estimate expected medical expenses of customers to design premium pricing strategies, manage financial risk, and identify high-risk segments.

-This project builds a **non-linear regression model using Gradient Boosting** to predict annual insurance expenses from demographic and lifestyle features.
+This project builds a **Regression model using Gradient Boosting** to predict annual insurance expenses from demographic and lifestyle features.

 Focus areas: